ph3nyl/CustomClothingBase/README.md

 * `WatchContent` will monitor changes to files in the `/json/` folder.
 When there are changes it clears the cache and requests the first online player redraws their model.
 * `ClearCacheOnShutdown` clears the cache when the mod is disposed.
+* `HexKeys` determines which properties will use a hex string.

 ## Examples